 Iron is the most abundant essential trace mineral in the human body.

-It’s is an essential component of haemoglobin, a protein that transfers oxygens from the lung to the tissues and all parts of the body.
+It’s is an essential component of haemoglobin, a protein that transfers oxygens from the lungs to the tissues and all parts of the body.
 Without enough iron, there aren’t enough blood cells to transport oxygen, which leads to extreme fatigue.

 World Health Organization(WHO) estimates that half of the 1.62 billion anaemia cases worldwide are due to iron deficiency.